connorslade/afire/README.md

 ## 📄 Info

+afire is a _blazing fast_ web server micro framework for rust.
+Its syntax is inspired by express.js.
-This is kinda like express.js for rust.
-It is not _that_ complicated but it still makes development of APIs / web servers much easier.
-It supports Middleware and comes with some built in for Static File Serving, Rate limiting,  more.
+It supports Middleware and comes with some built extensions in for Static File Serving, Rate limiting, more.

 For more information on this lib check the docs [here](https://crates.io/crates/afire)